SKorean court gives Samsung scion prison term over bribery

 SKorean court gives Samsung scion prison term over briberyNew

-SEOUL, South Korea (AP) — Billionaire Samsung scion Lee Jae-yong is heading back to prison after a South Korean court sentenced him to two and a half years over his involvement in a 2016 corruption scandal.
-Lee’s lawyers had portrayed him as a victim and described a 2015 deal at issue in the case as part of “normal business activity.”
-It wasn’t immediately known whether he would appeal.
+SEOUL, South Korea (AP) — Billionaire Samsung scion Lee Jae-yong is heading back to prison after a South Korean court handed him a two and a half-year sentence for his involvement in a 2016 corruption scandal.
+One of Lee’s lawyers said the decision was “regrettable.”
+His side says the 2015 deal at issue in the case was part of “normal business activity.”
+It wasn’t immediately known whether Lee would appeal.
 Prosecutors had sought a nine-year prison term.
-Lee helms the Samsung group in his capacity as vice president of Samsung Electronics, one of the world’s largest makers of computer chips and smartphones.
+Lee helms the Samsung group in his capacity as vice chairman of Samsung Electronics, one of the world’s largest makers of computer chips and smartphones.
 South Korea’s then-president is now serving a prison term of 22 years over the scandal and other crimes.